koii-network/ezsandbox/Lesson 6/PartI.md

 Next, you'll need an image for your token.
 It can be a .png, .ico, or .jpg.
 It should be a square image; if it's rectangular, you may not like how it's cropped.

-Finally enter the token details: the name, the symbol (like FIRE or KOII), and the description.
+Finally enter the token details: the name, the symbol (for example, FIRE or KOII), and the description.

 > [!TIP]
 >